Adalab/modulo-1-evaluacion-final-aliciaggz/README.md

 The technical requirements are:

--Use Sass.
+- Use Sass.
--Use flexbox and CSS Grid.
+- Use flexbox and CSS Grid.
--Use media queries.
+- Use media queries.
--Solve some interactions using transitions
+- Solve some interactions using transitions

 In addition, some interactions had to be added: